brokenphilip/fixedphilip/README.md

 ## Building
 ### ...to Windows using Visual Studio
-To build fixedphilip for Windows, a reasonably modern version of VS must be installed.
+To build fixedphilip for Windows, OpenSSL and a reasonably modern version of VS must be installed.

 Using the Visual Studio installer, modify your VS installation and select the following workload:
 - Desktop development with C++